MProuts/MProuts.github.io/source/_posts/2016-02-21-so-youre-thinking-about-programming.markdown

 #### Advice from another adult beginner who is only slightly ahead of you in the Suzuki violin books, but who is enjoying her adult music lessons over at the YMCA just fine.

-It almost feels clique to say this, but it seems like everyone has been doing software these days.  (["Everyone has been doing emails."](https://www.youtube.com/watch?v=PNFI5SUhqLs)).
+It almost feels cliché to say this, but it seems like everyone has been doing software these days.  (["Everyone has been doing emails."](https://www.youtube.com/watch?v=PNFI5SUhqLs)).
 As someone who not so unrecently took the plunge into software development, I've been getting a lot of questions from people who are considering doing the